nandresthio/bifiEBBbenchmarks/README.md

 # Bi-fidelity Surrogate Modelling benchmark problems

 The software in this repository and data linked to it provide multiple benchmarks for Bi-Fidelity Expensive Black Box (Bf-EBB) problems, both for surrogate model building and for optimisation.
-It implements both classical instances from the literature, as well as the instance generating procedure presented in the paper [Bi-fidelity Surrogate Modelling: Showcasing the need for new test instances](https://doi.org/10.1287/ijoc.2019.0934) by Andrés-Thió N, Muñoz MA, and Smith-Miles K. It also provides instances measures (here called "features") for analysis of the differences between benchmarks, and uses these features to generate objectively varied benchmark sets of different sizes.
+It implements both classical instances from the literature, as well as the instance generating procedure presented in the paper [Bi-fidelity Surrogate Modelling: Showcasing the need for new test instances](https://doi.org/10.1287/ijoc.2019.0934) by Andrés-Thió N, Muñoz MA, and Smith-Miles K. It also provides instance measures (here called "features") for analysis of the differences between benchmarks, and uses these features to generate objectively varied benchmark sets of different sizes.
 These benchmark sets can be used by the community when analysing the performance of new Bi-fidelity Expensive Black-Box problems.
+The paper [Characterising Harmful Data Sources When Constructing Multi-fidelity Surrogate Models](https://arxiv.org/pdf/2403.08118) by Andrés-Thió N, Muñoz MA, and Smith-Miles K details the procedure followed to calculate and standarise the feature values for all instances, and the generation of unbiased benchark test suites of different sizes.

 The main benefits of using this piece of code are the following: